Eyal Cohen, MD, MSc, FRCPC

 Dr. Eyal Cohen is a Professor of Pediatrics and Health Policy, Management and Evaluation at the University of Toronto.
 Dr. Cohen co-founded the Complex Care Program with his colleagues in the Division of Paediatric Medicine at The Hospital for Sick Children where he practices clinical pediatrics.
 His research program focuses on the health outcomes of children with complex needs and their families and child health policy.
 He is as Senior Scientist and Program Head in Child Health Evaluative Sciences in the SickKids Research Institute, with scientific cross-appointments at the CanChild Centre for Childhood Disability Research at McMaster University and at ICES.
 Dr. Cohen serves in a number of advisory roles for the Provincial Council of Maternal and Child Health, BORN Ontario, and the Ontario Public Drug Program.

 Dr. Astrid Guttmann is a staff physician and senior scientist at the Hospital for Sick Children, senior scientist and chief science officer at ICES, and a professor of paediatrics with a cross-appointment in the Institute for Health Policy, Management and Evaluation and the Dalla Lana School of Public Health at the University of Toronto.
-Her research aims to improve child health and well-being through population-based studies that inform or evaluate health system programs and broader policies with a focus on vulnerable families.
-Current work includes a focus on the impact of COVID-19 on children and youth and immigrant and refugee families, an evaluation of Canadian refugee re-settlement models assessing long-term refugee health and social outcomes, and multiple projects related to mental health and addictions including prenatal opioid use.
-She has held three salary awards including a research chair from the Canadian Institutes for Health Research.
+She holds a Tier 1 Canada Research Chair in child health service and policy, and has expertise in the use of population-based administrative data and observational methods to evaluate health systems and policies with a focus on equity.
+She has led efforts to develop health system performance measures for children across a range of areas including mental health, and has a focus on evaluating how health systems serve populations with higher health needs due to a range of social and structural determinants of health.
+Current work includes a focus on the impact of COVID-19 on immigrant and refugee children and families, an evaluation of Canadian refugee re-settlement models and long-term health and social outcomes, and multiple projects related to mental health and addictions including the impact of prenatal opioid use in First Nations communities.
 Astrid is a council member of the Provincial Council for Maternal and Child Health and sits on a number of national and international research advisory bodies.

 Ellie Adler, BSc, MSc, PMP